nanoframework/nf-interpreter/targets/FreeRTOS/ESP32_DevKitC/BUILD-ESP32.md

 2. Set up the `CMake-variants.json` in root directory of your local nanoFramework/nf-interpreter clone.

-    There is a template file called `cmake-variants.TEMPLATE.json` that can be renamed and set up to the following:
+    There is a template file called `cmake-variants.TEMPLATE-ESP32.json` that can be copied to `CMake-variants.json` and used if you followed the paths in this guide.

+    See `cmake-variants.TEMPLATE.json` for the generalised template.
 Be aware of the forward slashes in the paths.
 The TOOLCHAIN_PREFIX should be set to the directory where the xtensa-esp32-elf is the subdirectory.
-If you follow the paths in this guide then you can use this as it is:

 ```
+{
+    "buildType": {
+      "default": "debug",
+        "choices": {
+          "debug": {
+            "short": "Debug",
+            "long": "Emit debug information without performing optimizations",
+            "buildType": "Debug"
+          },
+          "release": {
+            "short": "Release",
+            "long": "Enable optimizations, omit debug info",
+            "buildType": "Release"
+          },
+          "minsize": {
+            "short": "MinSizeRel",
+            "long": "Optimize for smallest binary size",
+            "buildType": "MinSizeRel"
+          },
+          "reldeb": {
+            "short": "RelWithDebInfo",
+            "long": "Perform optimizations AND include debugging information",
+            "buildType": "RelWithDebInfo"
+          }
+        }
+    },

     "linkage": {
       "default": "",
       "choices": {

-      "Esp32_NanoCLR": {
+        "Esp32_nanoCLR": {
         "short": "NanoCLR",
           "settings": {
+            "BUILD_VERSION" : "0.9.99.999",
-          "TOOLCHAIN_PREFIX" : "C:/ESP32_Tools/1.22.0.80",
+            "TOOLCHAIN_PREFIX" : "C:/ESP32_Tools/1.22.0-80",
             "ESP32_IDF_PATH" : "C:/ESP32_Tools/esp-idf-v3.0",
-          "ESP32_LIBS_PATH" : "C:/ESP32_Tools/libs",
+            "ESP32_LIBS_PATH" : "C:/ESP32_Tools/libs-v3.0",
             "TARGET_SERIES" : "ESP32",
+          "USE_FPU" : "TRUE",
           "RTOS" : "FREERTOS",
+          "SWO_OUTPUT" : "OFF",
           "NF_BUILD_RTM" : "OFF",
           "NF_WP_TRACE_ERRORS" : "OFF",
           "NF_WP_TRACE_HEADERS" : "OFF",